-Due to the seasonal nature of our business, in order to meet our working capital needs, particularly those prior to the fourth quarter, we rely on our credit facility.
+In order to meet our working capital needs, particularly those prior to the fourth quarter, we rely on our credit facility.
 In March 2002, we entered into an amended and restated secured revolving credit agreement with existing and new lenders, which provides for a \$380 million revolving credit facility.
 This facility is secured by substantially all of our domestic accounts receivable and inventory, as well as certain of our intangible assets.
 The agreement contains certain restrictive covenants setting forth minimum cash flow and coverage requirements, and a number of other limitations, including restrictions on capital expenditures, investments, acquisitions, share repurchases, incurrence of indebtedness and dividend payments.
 These restrictive covenants may limit our future actions, and financial, operating and strategic flexibility.
 In addition, our financial covenants were set at the time we entered into our credit facility.
 Our performance and financial condition may not meet our original expectations, causing us to fail to meet such financial covenants.
 If we were unable to meet our financial covenants, or if we failed to comply with other covenants in our credit facility, we could face significant negative consequences.
+A copy of our amended and restated credit agreement, and a subsequent amendment, are included as exhibits to our annual report on Form 10-K for the fiscal year ended December 30, 2001 and quarterly report on Form 10-Q for the fiscal quarter ended June 30, 2002.

-access to existing credit facilities, are adequate for current and planned needs in 2003.
+We believe that our cash flow from operations, together with our cash and access to existing credit facilities, are adequate for current and planned needs in 2003.
 However, our actual experience may differ from these expectations.
 Factors that may lead to a difference include, but are not limited to, the matters discussed herein, as well as future events that might have the effect of reducing our available cash balance, such as unexpected material operating losses or increased capital or other expenditures, as well as increases in inventory or accounts receivable or future events that may reduce or eliminate the availability of external financial resources.